neilsb/hades-matrix-bridge/README.md

 This file then needs to be registered with your matrix server.

 If using docker, the following command will create the registration file and then exit.
+Note: Currently the '/path/to/data' directroy needs to be 'chmod 777', this should be fixed in a future release.

 ```bash
 docker run --rm -v /path/to/data:/app/data ghcr.io/neilsb/hades-matrix-bridge:latest --generate-yaml